MarcelvanderPoel/ud120-projects/final_project/README.md

 in the population of true positives and false negatives combined (e.g. the percentage of POI identified correctly from all POI).
 Precision is a metric that describes the number of true positives in the population of true positives and false positives combined (e.g. the percentage of 'real' POI from all people identified as POI).

-@@@@@@
-As described above, I prefer a higher score on recall POI and after that on precision non-POI.
-Based on this I would choose the KMeans without PCA.
-But the project criteria state that precision and recall should at least be 0.3, therefore the Gaussian Naive Bayes with PCA is the winner here.
-@@@@@@
+The f1-score is the harmonic mean of precision and recall.
+Gaussian Naive Bayes without PCA scores best on all metrics and is therefore the best algorithm for this project.

 References:
 1) Sklearn Documentation on http://scikit-learn.org